Notification, Review and Acceptance of the Award

 If the Sponsor selects the proposal for award, it sends the University a notification of grant, contract or cooperative agreement.
 The Office of Research Services (ORS) reviews and negotiates the award agreement to ensure that the terms regarding report submission dates, publications, indemnification, intellectual property, termination, dispute resolution, and governing law are compliant with University’s policy.
 After determining that the award is acceptable, the Office of Research Services (ORS) signs in behalf of the University.

-For Award Notification and negotiation help, please contact the team of Senior Grants and Contracts Administrators via e-mail address email@example.com
+For Award Notification and Negotiation help, please contact the team ORS via e-mail address email@example.com or the ORS Team for any questions regarding Award Review and Negotiation.

 Setting Up an Award